-The Nikon D7000 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7000) and a full frame sensor.
-The D7000 has a resolution of 16.1 megapixel, whereas the D750 provides 24.2 MP.
+The Nikon D7000 and the Nikon D750 are two enthusiast cameras that were announced, respectively, in September 2010 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7000) and a full frame (D750) sensor.
+The D7000 has a resolution of 16.1 megapixels, whereas the D750 provides 24.2 MP.

 The physical size and weight of the Nikon D7000 and the Nikon D750 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (15 percent) than the Nikon D7000.
 However, the D750 is slightly lighter (4 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.